kilowhat/kilowhat.net/_extensions/wordpress.md

 **Optional**

-This feature will load the Wordpress Post HTML inside Symfony's DOM crawler.
+This feature will load the WordPress Post HTML inside Symfony's DOM crawler.
 If the HTML is invalid, this filter will be skipped and a message will be written to the log file.

 The maximum number of HTML top-level nodes to keep in the excerpt.
-Under must circumstances, this can be considered as the number of paragraphs to keep.
+Under most circumstances, this can be considered as the number of paragraphs to keep.

 If you enable the HTML tags filter (see above), nodes are counted after the whitelist filter has been applied.